-Also, there’s data security with encryption to ensure that only you can access your file.
-Also, there’s redundancy with Ceph.
+There’s data security with encryption to ensure that only you can access your file, along with redundancy with Ceph.

 Pricing and Support

-Hostibox offers low prices for both the VPS and web hosting (on the French version).
-Its prices are displayed in dollars and you can pay for one month.
-You can’t order directly on its website.
-The “buy now” link in the English version doesn’t work while that of the French version directs to an email address.
+Hostibox offers low prices for both VPS and web hosting (on the French version).
+Its prices are displayed in dollars and you can pay for one month at a time.
+You can’t order directly on its website as the “buy now” link in the English version doesn’t work, while that of the French version directs to an email address.

-There’s no free trial or free version and there’s no money-back guarantee.
-It mentions that it accepts all major credit cards, bank transfer, Western Union, Bitcoin, MVola, and Orange Money, so there should be an online processor that it uses.
+They don’t offer a free trial or free version, and there’s no money-back guarantee.
+The vendor says they accept all major credit cards, bank transfer, Western Union, Bitcoin, MVola, and Orange Money, so they should have an online processor they use.